elevatedthird/propel-components/README.md

 npm run stories
 ```

-You can exclude SDCs from generating a story file by adding the SDC name to the `EXCLUDED_STORIES` array in `generate-stories.js`.
+You can exclude SDCs from generating a story file by adding the `noUi: true` key to your SDC's component.yml.
-This is helpful for excluding sub components like accordion items, carousel slides etc. You may also force a story to be
+This is useful for excluding sub components like accordion items, carousel slides etc. This also aligns with how SDC component
+metadata is used by Drupal Canvas.

-re-created by adding an entry to the `FORCE_RECREATE_STORIES` array.
+You may also force a story to be re-created by adding an entry to the `FORCE_RECREATE_STORIES` array.

 ## Prettier
 ```